garysweaver/irie/README.md

     end

-which would use the restful_json configuration and the controller's classname for the service definition, or something a lot more complex like:
+which would use the restful_json configuration and the controller's classname for the service definition.

+Or you can define more bells and whistles (read on to see what these do...):

     class FoobarsController < ApplicationController